Lahore School of Economics

-As of 2025, QS World University Rankings ranked The Lahore School at 104th South Asia and 400th in Asia, and 176-200th in the International Trade Ranking.
+As of 2025, QS World University Rankings ranked The Lahore School at 124th South Asia and 474th in Asia.

 The Lahore School is recognized as a specialist institution in International Trade and is the only institution in Pakistan to be awarded a World Trade Organization Chair.

 History

-The Lahore School of Economics was founded in 1993 by Dr. Shahid Amjad Chaudhry, a Cambridge University alumni and economist who served as the deputy chairman of the Planning Commission from July 2000 to July 2003 and advisor to the Prime Minister on Finance Revenue and Planning from April to June 2013.
+The Lahore School of Economics was founded in 1993 by Dr. Shahid Amjad Chaudhry, a Cambridge University alumni and economist who served as Deputy Chairman of Pakistan's Planning Commission from July 2000 to July 2003, and as Advisor to the Prime Minister on Finance, Revenue and Planning from April to June 2013.

 The university was chartered by the Government in January 1997, through the Lahore School of Economics Act (Provincial Assembly of the Punjab- Act II of 1997).